 Best In-Office Alternatives to Braces

 Maybe you like the reassurance that comes with in-person dentist oversight.
 Or you might prefer a more time-tested treatment method.
-Either way, these in-office alternatives give you the reassurance and effectiveness of hands-on care without the metal brackets and wires.
+Either way, these in-office alternatives give you the reassurance of hands-on care without the metal brackets and wires.

 Candid